DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

   - Comparability
 ---

 Before you apply for teacher training in England, you must check that you have the right qualifications.

+## Help comparing English and international qualifications

-If you gained your qualifications outside the UK, we can help you check they meet the required standard.
+If you gained your qualifications outside the UK, we can help you check your degree and other qualifications meet the standards set for English teacher training.

-## Already a qualified teacher?

-If you're already a qualified teacher, find out how you can [teach in England if you completed your teacher training outside the UK](/non-uk-teachers/teach-in-england-if-you-trained-overseas).

-## Check your eligibility
+Before applying, you can:

+* sign up to [get a teacher training adviser](/teacher-training-adviser/sign_up/identity) – you’ll be asked for your phone number, email and location so a dedicated adviser can call you back in your time zone
+* call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England - calls will be charged at your standard rate
+* use the live chat service at the bottom of this page

+## Qualifications you'll need to train to teach in England

 To train to teach in England, you will need: